State Of Terror by Hillary Rodham Clinton and Louise Penny was a highly anticipated read for me.

 Here’s the book (published October 12, 2021) in case you haven’t seen it yet.

 Not surprisingly, one of the main characters in the book is a female U.S. Secretary of State.
-From the very first sentence of the book that started with someone speaking to “Madame Secretary”, I was hooked.
+From the very first sentence of the book which started with someone speaking to “Madame Secretary”, I was hooked.

-At almost 500 pages, this seemed like a long book that would take awhile to read.
+At almost 500 pages, this seemed like a long book that would take a while to read.

 But in reality, it was so fast-paced I was surprised by how quickly I finished it.